yujunz/gitlab.com-runbooks/howto/yubikey.md

 ```

 ## Generating Subkeys
-We'll use subkeys that are generated on the Yubiikey device itself.
+We'll use subkeys that are generated on the Yubikey device itself.
 Keys generated
 on the Yubikey cannot be copied off, so loss or destruction of the device will
 mean key rotation.